-Across the Pacific, temperatures are projected to increase between 1.4° C and 3.1° C. As shown in Figure 4, local temperature increases are expected across the Cook Islands, with warming varying widely across emissions pathways, especially after the 2030s.
-For instance, as indicated in Table 2, relative to the 1986-2005 baseline, a warming of 0.6° C- 0.8° C for RCP2.6, meaning temperatures sustaining at approximately their level in 2018.
-Warming of 2.7° C- 2.8° C (median ensemble estimate) is projected for the Cook Islands by the 2090s under the highest emissions pathway (RCP8.5).
+Across the Pacific, temperatures are projected to increase between 1.4°C and 3.1°C. As shown in Figure 4, local temperature increases are expected across the Cook Islands, with warming varying widely across emissions pathways, especially after the 2030s.
+For instance, as indicated in Table 2, relative to the 1986-2005 baseline, a warming of 0.7°C-0.6°C for RCP2.6 by the 2050s, meaning temperatures sustaining at approximately their level in 2018.
+Warming of 2.7°C-2.5°C (median ensemble estimate) is projected for the Cook Islands by the 2090s under the highest emissions pathway (RCP8.5).
 The significant difference in these estimates shows the impact global emission reduction efforts could have on future changes.

-Future temperature rises in the Cook Islands are likely to be below the global average - the mean annual surface air temperature under the highest emissions pathway is projected to reach up to 2.8°C by the 2090s, compared to around 3.7°C globally.
+Future temperature rises in the Cook Islands are likely to be below the global average - the mean annual surface air temperature under the highest emissions pathway is projected to reach up to 2.7°C and 2.5°C for the Northern and Sourthen Islands, respectively by the 2090s, compared to around 3.7°C globally.
 This difference may reflect the moderating effect of large amounts of nearby ocean cover, but considering that ocean cover can also distort model simulations, and the current iteration of global models does not have the spatial accuracy to reliably capture climate processes over Small Island States, these projections should be approached with caution.